Building a Strong Foundation in Ethics

 - Meet the Founders Leadership Series

-In addition, the College sends two students to the annual West Point National Conference on Ethics in America.
+In addition, the College typically sends two students to the annual West Point National Conference on Ethics in America (this competition is on hiatus due to the COVID-19 pandemic).
 These students learn about current ethical challenges facing the country and share what they learn with faculty and fellow students.

 Daniels Fund Ethics Initiative Case Competition

 The Daniels Fund Ethics Initiative Case Competition brings together all 12 schools in the Consortium for an engaging contest that reinforces the principles of ethical decision-making.
 Student teams use the knowledge they have gained in their coursework to analyze an ethical dilemma and present their solution to a panel of judges.
 The students must show that they understand that strong ethics are the basis of decision-making in every situation, and that they have placed ethics over personal gain in solving the real-world dilemma.
 The College sends both a graduate and undergraduate team to the annual competition.

 In 2022, a team of six College of Business MBA students took third place at the annual Daniels Fund Ethics Initiative Case Competition.
 The team consisted of students from three different MBA programs at the College and demonstrated how ethics can be a foundational element of decision making when facing business challenges.

 The MBA team took third place at the Daniels Fund Ethics Initiative Case Competition in 2022.
 From left: Nicole Brown, Tifanny Ho, Cameron Matthews, Megan Bierwirth, Andrew Sheahan, Claire Johnson.